starling021/ehtools/README.md

 > More than 58 tools for pentesting installed by default

-    INFO: More than 58 options installed by default you can find in ehtools, this is tools such as MetaSploit WireShark and other tools!
+    INFO: More than 58 options installed by default you can find in ehtools, this is tools such as MetaSploit, WireShark and other tools!

 > Password protection and config encryption